growthpods/sb1-6kejut/memory-bank/activeContext.md

 - Adding email notifications for job applications
 - Testing the guardrails to ensure they're effective
 - Ensuring the job posting workflow correctly collects contact information
+- Testing and refining the RapidAPI Internships integration
+- Setting up automated scheduling for the weekly internship fetch job
+- Updating all Supabase operations to use the MCP server instead of direct API calls

 ## Recent Changes
 - Replaced OpenRouter API with Google Gemini API for job posting functionality